MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 #### Bloom

-The bloom gesture opens the **Start** menu (or hides the **Start** menu).
+The bloom gesture opens the **Start** menu or the **Quick Actions** menu, depending on which version of HoloLens you're using.
 Most of the time, you need to use the bloom gesture only once to get to **Start**, but sometimes you'll need to use it twice.
 If you're not sure what to do at any time, the bloom gesture is a good way to get reoriented.

 To do the bloom gesture: